Spectral Analysis of the Non-self-adjoint Mathieu-Hill Operator: Some General Results for with

 Then, by (30) and (25) we have

-which implies that the set of the Jordan chains is finite (see the end of page 118 of [3]).
-Thus, if (29) and (30) hold, then the eigenvalues $\lambda _{n,j}(0)$ for $n>N$ and $j=1,2$ are simple.
-Moreover, by Theorem 1 of [14] the relation (30) implies that the root functions of $L_{0}(q)$ form a Riesz basis.
+which implies that the set of the Jordan chains is finite (see the end of page 118 of [1]).
+Thus, if (29) and (30) hold, then the large periodic eigenvalues are simple.
+Moreover, by Theorem 1 of [11] the relation (34) implies that the normal system of EAF of $L_{0}(q)$ form a Riesz basis.

-Now suppose that (29) holds and the root functions of $L_{0}(q)$ form a Riesz basis.
-By Theorem 1 of [14] the set of the Jordan chains is finite and (34) holds.
-On the other hand, at least one of the summands in (29) are not zero.
-Suppose, without less of generality, that $q_{2n}+B(\lambda_{n,j})\neq0.$ Then, using (11), (15) for $t=0$ and (34) we see that equality (33) holds (see the proof of (33)).
-Therefore, (34) implies (30).
-The theorem is proved. \end{proof}
+Now suppose that (29) for $\lambda=\lambda_{n,1}$ holds and the normal system of EAF of $L_{0}(q)$ form a Riesz basis.
+By Theorem 1 of [11] the set of the Jordan chains is finite and (34) holds.
+On the other hand, at least one of the summands in (29) for $\lambda=\lambda_{n,1}$ are not zero.
+Suppose, without less of generality, that $q_{2n}+B(\lambda_{n,1})\neq0.$ Then, using (11), (15) for $t=0$ and (34) we see that equality (33) holds (see the proof of (33)).
+Therefore, using (34) we obtain (30).

+$(c)$ The simplicity of the large periodic eigenvalues is proved in $(b).$ Therefore it is enough to note that in this case the Riesz basis property of the root functions follows from the Riesz basis property of the normal system of EAF. \end{proof}

 Now, we consider the case $t\in\lbrack0,\rho].$

 \begin{theorem} \textit{ A number }$\lambda\in U(n,t,\rho)$ is an eigenvalue of $L_{t}(q)$ for $t\in\lbrack0,\rho]$ and $n>N,$ where $U(n,t,\rho)$ and $N$ are defined in Remark \ 1, if and only if